Quasolaris/Bandcamp_Metadata_Filler/README.md

 # Bandcamp_Metadata_Filler
-Takes files downloaded form Bandcamp renames them to title and sets the metadata accordingly.

-#### Path as argument is in the making, at the moment only same directory fills are possible (See below)
+This script is a work in progress.

+The script goes through all files that are in the same directory as itself.
+It then reads out title, album, artist and track number via the Bandcamp file name.
+The collected informations gets added to the metadata of the files.
+It then creates a directory inside the current one and saves a copy of all songs named after the song.

+## Example

 ## How to use
 Place Python file inside your album folder and run it with the following command:
 ```
 python BC_MetadataFiller.py -sameDir
 ```
-The script will search for information in the files name and adds it to the meta data of the original file.
-Then it creates a folder named "Metadata_FIles" where it copies the files with then title as file name instead of the Bandcamp string.